wemake-services/wemake-django-template/{{cookiecutter.project_name}}/docs/pages/template/upgrading-template.rst

 However, we do not officially support older versions.
 And we do not recommend to use them.

-Full list of versions can be `found here <https://github.com/wemake-services/wemake-django-template/releases>`_.
+A full list of versions can be `found here <https://github.com/wemake-services/wemake-django-template/releases>`_.

 Migration guides